researchspace/researchspace-docker-desktop/README.md

 # Backup Data, Images and other Files

 Once the system starts a set of folders and files are automatically generated.
+Data is stored in a triplestore, while images, files, and other ResearchsSpace created resources are placed in the ```researchspace/runtime-data``` folder.
+When creating a backup of your docker setup make sure the folders below are included.

 ## Data in Blazegraph Triplestore
 Your data is saved in a special file, called a journal, you can find it on your machine's local filesystem at: